phpedia/phpedia.github.com/_posts/2012-04-03-PDO-and-your-magics.markdown

 The solution is to create a Data Transfer Object that can hold all the data for the call.

-It represents a data... a value... over one transfer... simple and intuitive, right?
+It represents a data... a value... in one transfer... simple and intuitive, right?

 When we get this information from the Sun community, like you can see above, we can be confused with some "patterns" below: